 Your child’s education should be a huge priority!

 They celebrate victories!

-Some of my favorite traditional school memories was when there were reward parties for kids who made certain grades and showed great character.
+Some of my favorite traditional school memories were when there were reward parties for kids who made certain grades and showed great character.

 These were scheduled during school hours and required a special pass.

 The special pass made me feel like royalty!

 Side note: we use “special passes” for some of our Family Friday Nights and it makes a BIG difference!

 Little things truly mean a lot to kids!

 Since homeschooled children don’t have huge award ceremonies, field trips, etc. take time to celebrate victories or awesome report cards.